JosefNemec/Playnite/doc/tutorials/scriptingDatabase.md

 ### Changing Cover Image

-Changing cover image involves several step.
+Changing cover image involves several steps.
 First remove original image by calling [RemoveImage](xref:Playnite.SDK.IGameDatabaseAPI.RemoveImage(System.String,Playnite.SDK.Models.Game)) method.
 Then add new image file to a database using [AddFile](xref:Playnite.SDK.IGameDatabaseAPI.AddFile(System.String,System.String)).
 And lastly assign Id of new image to a game.

 > [!NOTE]
 > [RemoveImage](xref:Playnite.SDK.IGameDatabaseAPI.RemoveImage(System.String,Playnite.SDK.Models.Game)) method will not remove image file if any other game is using it.
 No error is reported in that case since it's intended behavior.
 Similarly [AddFile](xref:Playnite.SDK.IGameDatabaseAPI.AddFile(System.String,System.String)) doesn't add new file to database if file with the same content already exits and instead returns Id of existing file.